boyentenbi/DAG-IDE/README.md

 * You can click on a node to open up its definition
 * You can view the value of intermediate objects in a function next to each arrow.

-However, this didn't quite work because the graphs were too complicated.
+I managed to render small Clojure programs as DAGs in real time, but for large programs the graphs were too complicated.

-Still:
+GIF:

 ![Alt Text](https://media.giphy.com/media/l3diTjMJ5J9s9wb04/giphy.gif)